|

 The map and information above courtesy of www.Desertec.org

-The Following Press Release Re-printed with
+The Following Press Release Re-printed with Permission from The World Bank

 Over $5.5 billion in New Investment for Clean Energy Technology in the Middle East and North Africa Region

-Washington, D.C., December 1, 2009 - Concentrated Solar Power project financing in the amount of $750 million was issued on December 2, 2009, and will mobilize an additional $4.85 billion from other sources, to accelerate global deployment of Concentrated Solar Power (CSP).
+and will mobilize an additional $4.85 billion from other sources, to accelerate global deployment of Concentrated Solar Power (CSP).
 It will do so by investing in the CSP programs of five countries in the Middle East and North Africa: Algeria, Egypt, Jordan, Morocco, and Tunisia.
 The CTF is a multi-donor trust fund to facilitate deployment of low-carbon technologies at scale.
 Specifically, the CTF approved an investment plan which will:

 Enable MENA to contribute the benefit of its unique geography to global climate change mitigation -- no other region has such a favorable combination of physical and market advantages for